 - Artisan Roast Stockbridge (sit in)

 - Wellington Coffee (takeaway)

-Here are the coffee shops I have visited of Edinburgh:
+Here are the coffee shops I have visited outside of but near Edinburgh:

 - Williams and Johnson, Leith (sit in)